 This marshy area alongside the Thames has been the site of docks in one form or another from 1696 to 1969.
 The first dock dug out in the area was the Howland Great Wet Dock, at the end of the 17C.
 This dock sheltered ships waiting to enter the docks upstream.
 Later it was renamed the Greenland Docks and remains a dock today, next to the Park and Woodlands.

 There are several entrances into the Park, one of which is up Dock Hill Avenue to Stave Hill which looks rather like an ancient burial mound and from which there are wonderful views over the woods, Canary Wharf, and towards the City.
-The Hill was created with rubble when the Albion Channel was dug, connecting the Surrey Water with Canada Water, both the remains of docks, and both still there today, calm, peaceful and teeming with wildlife.
+The Hill was built with rubble when the Albion Channel was dug.
+The Channel connected the Surrey Water with Canada Water, both the remains of docks.
+Both these expanses of water are today, calm, peaceful and teeming with wildlife.